pratap834/ml_model5/iris_classifier/README.md

 # bharat_intern task 1

-For running the application, use the command "python Deploy.py"
+For running the flask application, use the command "python Deploy.py"